kanors-emr/Veda-start-page-news/docs/source/index.rst

    * Variables $case_name and $vd_file_name introduced in the VTRUN.CMD file, which can help automatic post-processing routines.
    * We have started developing "Veda Assistant" (VA) functionality that would prove useful for new users as well power users.See "Create Tag" button on Information - Veda and TIMES Parameters.

+      * Process/commodity lists are shown on VA - as per the process/commodity filters.

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_

 .. note::